Abdominal bloating is a digestive disorder in which the belly (abdomen) feels full and tight. Your belly may look swollen (distended).

 - Swallowing air

 - Small bowel bacterial overgrowth

 - “Leaky Gut Syndrome”

 - Reaction to medication

 - Celiac disease

-Contact your doctor with any questions and concerns.
+In addition, contact your doctor with any questions and concerns.

 The information AGH supplies on this website should not be used as a substitute to your regular physician’s medical advice.
 Your research from this website should not be used as a medical diagnosis.
 Consult your regular physician for diagnoses and treatments.
 The information found on this website is for educational purposes only.
 A formal consultation with a surgeon or doctor is needed before pursuing surgical procedures or medical treatments.
 Individual results may vary.